Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Appendix

 Downstream genes are realized in Equation \ref{eq:linear_scm}:

-where $\sigma_{\Delta\gamma}$ is the standard deviation of the differences between over-expressed genes and mean expression levels (average over genes) across all over-expressed cells.
+where $\sigma_{\Delta\gamma}$ is the standard deviation of the differences between overexpressed genes and mean expression levels (average over genes) across all overexpressed cells.
 Further, $\text{pa}(X_i, \mathbf{W})$ denotes all the parent genes (regulators) of gene $i$ in the GRN $\mathbf{W}$.